Spiritusanti/ToDoApp/FEATURESWIP.md

 # Features to add:
     1. finalize inputform component and add styling - V1 completed
     2. create to do item display component with temp data - v1 completed
-    3. add state into project - eventually implementing redux -- this is frustrating and more complicated than it needs to be!
+    3. add state into project - reworking with Context API
     4. create persistent storage - localStorage or back end DB
     5. Add in user functionality with UserAuth - maybe Firebase(consider for #4)?